jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/LegendApp/legend-music</a></div>

 <!--
-So we can display this dope visualizer by updating our native audio module to tap into the raw frequency data.
-That's pretty cool, but let's step it up a notch.
+So we can display this dope visualizer by having our native audio module tap into the raw frequency data.

+That's pretty cool right?
+But let's step it up a notch.
 -->

 ---